The emerald factor – LNG from Colombia

 As this is a much smaller train than one of the big base-load monsters, much less feed-gas needs to be developed and the startup of the train can much better be synced with upstream developments (remember we talk about CBM here).

 Why the Caribbean market then?
 One of the big misconceptions of the energy world is the belief that LNG is only for rich countries.
-But if you just take a look at how some not so rich countries generate their electricity you will come to different conclusions.
-I have always held that the one who can afford to burn expensive and dirty diesel in order to light his home can always go with LNG as it is the cheaper fuel.
+But if you just take a look at how some not-so-rich countries generate their electricity you will come to different conclusions.
+I have always held that the one who can afford to burn expensive and dirty diesel to light his home can always go with LNG as it is the cheaper fuel.
 Environmental protection comes as a welcome side effect.

 So, any Caribbean island, no matter where it is situated can afford LNG.

 Colombia has everything in its favor to build a small LNG plant.
-And the region would love it for doing so.
+And the region would love it to do so.

 Now, who is the investor willing to stand up and make his next superstar investment?
 Colombian coal producers should pay special attention.